tecnaliacybersec/openfhe-sdk-python-docker/README.md

 You can now clone a github repo that depends on OpenFHE and run the code.

-# Why use this image and not ?
+# Why use this image and not the Official Python wrapper for OpenFHE ?

+- It based on Debian instead on ubuntu so the size is smaller
+- You can choose what is the version of OpenFHE you want to use